code-and-effect/effective_website/TALK.md

 https://github.com/code-and-effect/effective_resources

 It uses routes.rb, ability.rb and current_user and the controller to just do the right thing.

+It uses this `submit` DSL to put in the right form params[:commit] and call the appropriate action on the resource

 TIME SAVER #7: Don't write code at all